Dual Enrollment: Home School Students

-As this is the only time that free materials will be available, students must have completed the Dual Enrollment registration process for all summer session classes by Thursday, May 16, 2019.
-This will enable those students registering on Thursday to obtain their books on Friday, May 17, the final distribution day.
+As this is the only time that free materials will be available, students must have completed the dual enrollment registration process for all fall session classes (this includes classes that begin in August, September, or October) by Thursday, August 15.
+This will enable those students registering on Thursday to obtain their books on Friday, August 16, the final distribution day.

 Compare Dual Enrollment, AP, IB and AICE by viewing the Florida Department of Education's comparison chart.